romixlab/pcba/README.md

 # pcba
-> Opinionated PCB design CLI helper tool.
+> Opinionated PCB design CLI tool.
 Mainly focused on KiCad development, but not entirely.

-The goal is to keep this tool simple and easy to install and use.
+> The goal is to keep this tool simple and easy to install and use.
 No external dependencies apart from KiCad itself.

 ## Conventions

 * PCB project folder name: `b<nnn><rev>_short_description`, e.g., `b123a_dc_dc_module`.
   * All subfolders and files should not contain short description to simplify renaming if need be.
   * I.e., `board_name` itself is `b<nnn><rev>`.
+  * Where applicable `_<variant>` suffix is used, e.g., `bom_b123a_48v_05nov2025.csv`.
 * Date format: `<dd><mmm><yyyy>`, with leading 0 on day number, e.g., `05nov2025`, to avoid any confusion.
 * File names must contain a prefix: `<prefix>_<board_name>`, e.g., `errata_b123a.md`, to facilitate searching and provide clear meaning when multiple files are open.
 * Lower case used for all file and folder names, for no other reason, but making rules less ambiguous.

 ## Features:

-* Create a folder structure for KiCad project
+* Create a [folder structure](https://github.com/romixlab/pcba/wiki/Folder-structure) for KiCad project
   * [ ] Simplified
   * [ ] Full
 * Find board in a folder with many projects